jbanes1/TextAnalyticsScraper/README.md

 Go to the "Releases" section on the right-hand side.
 Download the most recent release and either recompile the project using "PyInstaller" or run the pre-compiled Windows or Mac release.

+#### How do I build this?

+Install all requirements using [requirements.txt](https://github.com/jbanes1/TextAnalyticsScraper/blob/main/requirements.txt) then use an IDE of your choice to build the source code using PyInstaller.

 #### Facebook mode says "Unsupported Browser."

 Wait a few seconds.
 Generally, this is a warning and not an error.